 If you have a custom integration with multiple organisations (e.g an accounting practice or franchise) then get in touch with us at firstname.lastname@example.org, tell us more about your use case and we can adjust your connection limit accordingly.

-We'll soon have a migration endpoint that will allow partner apps to swap existing OAuth 1.0a tokens for new OAuth 2.0 tokens.
+We have a migration endpoint that allows partner apps to swap existing OAuth 1.0a tokens for new OAuth 2.0 tokens.
 Users won't have to reauthorize your app.
-We expect the migration flow to be available mid December 2019 so expect a formal announcement soon.

 We won’t be offering a migration flow for public or private apps.
 If you have clients using those apps then you will need to create a new OAuth 2.0 app and ask them to re-authorise.

-We have released 4 new SDKs (.NET, NodeJS, PHP, Java) all built from the ground up with OAuth 2.0.
-We'll be adding Ruby and Python by March 2020.
+We have released 5 new SDKs (.NET, NodeJS, PHP, Java, Ruby) all built from the ground up with OAuth 2.0.
+We'll be adding Python by March 2020.
 We don't have any plans to add OAuth 2.0 support to the OAuth 1.0a SDKs.